-This is a very important area to explore.
+This is a very interesting area to explore.
 There is a lot of confusion, even in the scientific world with respect to this topic.
-It turns out that “time under tension” is a very important parameter when it comes to increasing the amount of new muscle protein that your body manufactures.
+It turns out that “time under tension” might be a very important parameter when it comes to increasing the amount of new muscle protein that your body manufactures.
 Consider this… your one-rep maximum (1RM) is the highest amount of weight that you could lift only once.
-Many papers discuss lifting weights at 70% of your 1RM- doing approximately 5-7 reps until volitional failure.
+Many papers discuss lifting weights at 70% of your 1RM- and doing approximately 5-7 reps until volitional failure.
 That might not be the best way to go about exercising for muscle growth and sarcopenia prevention or treatment.

 Time under tension is how long your muscle is being exposed to a heavy weight.
 So if it took 5 seconds to push your 1RM weight then your muscles were under tension for only 5 seconds.
-If you exercised with a weight that is equivalent to 30% of your 1RM and was able to do 20 reps until volitional failure and it took 5 seconds to do each rep then your muscles were under tension for significantly longer than 1 rep at your maximum weight- despite the fact that both exercises were done at volitional failure.
-So… doing less weight and more reps increase your time under tension, probably decreases your risk of injury, adds an aerobic component to the exercise regimen and results in higher and more longstanding muscle protein synthesis.
+If you exercised with a weight that is equivalent to 30% of your 1RM and was able to do 20 reps until volitional failure and it took 5 seconds to do each rep then your muscles were under tension for significantly longer than 1 rep at your maximum weight- despite the fact that both exercises were done to volitional failure.
+So… doing less weight and more reps increase your time under tension, probably decreases your risk of injury, adds an aerobic component to the exercise regimen, and results in higher and more longstanding muscle protein synthesis.

-Diving deeper, Dr. Stuart Phillips has found that manipulating different resistance exercise variables impacts both the acute and chronic anabolic response.
+Diving deeper, Dr. Stuart Phillips has found that manipulating different resistance exercise variables impacts both the acute and chronic anabolic (muscle building) response.
 For example, when young, resistance-trained (recreationally weight-training ≥2 times per week for ≥2 years) men received 20 g of whey protein after exercise, those who lifted with increased time under tensions (12 s per repetition) had elevated muscle protein synthesis (MPS) when compared to a repetition-matched control (2 s per repetition) (Burd et al., 2012).
-Various experiments on thigh muscles have shown that the group exercising with a longer time under tension had increased muscle activity, and presumably muscle fatigue, toward the end of set completion (Burd et al., 2012).
+Various experiments on thigh muscles have shown that the group exercising with longer time under tension had increased muscle activity, and presumably muscle fatigue, toward the end of set completion (Burd et al., 2012).

-Dr. Phillips has also reported that when recreationally-active participants performed leg extensions at either 30 or 90% of their one-repetition max (1RM) to contractile failure there was an equal increase in muscle protein synthesis (Burd et al., 2010).
+Dr. Phillips has also reported that when recreationally-active participants performed leg extensions at either 30 or 90% of their one-repetition max (1RM) to contractile failure there was an equal increase in new muscle protein synthesis (Burd et al., 2010).